 The geology and natural history collections are drawn from a wider area.
-Much of our collection of Silurian fossils comes from the parishes of Eastnor, Mathon and Cradley (and the quarries at Storridge).
+Much of our collection of Silurian fossils comes from the parishes of Eastnor, Mathon and Cradley, as well as the quarries at Storridge.
 We also have natural history specimens (shells) collected from Longdon Marsh.

 The museum has a number of small, metal detector finds from Hanley Castle and Clevelode (by the Severn).
-Malvern Museum works with The Hive in Worcester to ensure that all small finds are properly reported.
+Malvern Museum works with Portable Antiquities Scheme (PAS) based at Worcester City Museum to ensure that all small finds are properly reported.

 Donations and Loans

-The museum welcomes donations and loans of material with clear links to the local area, although some larger items and larger collections may need to be declined because of our limited storage space.
+The museum welcomes donations and loans of material with clear links to the local area.
+However, some larger items and larger collections may need to be declined because of our limited storage space.
 It may be more appropriate to offer these larger items to the Worcestershire County Museum Service (Hartlebury) or to the Worcestershire archive at The Hive.